Siege of the TA Ranch

 The siege of the TA Ranch was a siege and the climax of the Johnson County War, which happened on April 11–13, 1892, in the TA Ranch in Johnson County, Wyoming.
-The battle was fought between a group of cattle barons and their hired guns, who were trapped in the TA Ranch, and a posse of homesteaders and local lawmen who had besieged them, after latter killed a prominent cowboy and his friend.
+The battle was fought between a group of cattle barons and their hired guns, who were trapped in the TA Ranch, and a posse of homesteaders and local lawmen who had besieged them, after the latter killed a prominent cowboy and his friend.
 The siege became a pivotal moment in the war, and was depicted in a number of books, films, and documentaries over the years.

 Background

 The Johnson County War was a range war that occurred in the years 1889–1893.
 The war was fought between the large ranchers (known as "cattle barons") and the homesteaders (known as "nesters" or "grangers"), both of whom competed for the limited land, water, and cattle in the Wyoming range.
 Much of the war was fought in Johnson County, in areas such as Powder River, Buffalo, and other neighboring communities.
 A harsh winter in 1886-1887 ravaged the state, prompting the cattle barons, many of whom had formed companies headquartered in the Cheyenne Club, to try to monopolize the limited resources and livestock for their outfits.
 This, however, was challenged by homesteaders consisting of smaller, more independent farmers and ranchers, who had also settled in the area and were using the resources on the range.

 The dispute became a conflict when the cattle barons began persecuting many homesteaders, whom they believed were stealing from their outfits (known as "rustling").
 They put the law into their own hands and began a campaign of lynching and assassinating suspected thieves and competition.
 The cattle barons were led by prominent ranchers and politicians like Frank Wolcott, Frank M. Canton, and Governor Amos W. Barber.
 To protect themselves and their livelihood, the homesteaders united limitedly under the leadership of cowboy and rancher Nate Champion, and sheriff and former Indian War veteran William "Red" Angus.

 In a mighty effort to finally stop the homesteaders, the cattle barons began hiring 23 gunmen from Texas to blitz and exterminate their opposition, in a similar vein to the Stuart Stranglers led by Granville Stuart in Montana.
 The gunmen, nicknamed the "Invaders", were led by Wolcott, Canton, and allegedly by infamous hitman Tom Horn.
 On April 8, 1892, they killed Nate Champion and his friend Nick Ray at the KC Ranch.
-They then targeted Jack Flagg, but Flagg escaped and managed to warn Sheriff Angus and the town of Buffalo of the Invaders.
-Sheriff Angus then formed a posse of 200 people and set out to KC Ranch, before heading out to the TA Ranch, where the Invaders had taken refuge.
+They then targeted another nester named Jack Flagg, but Flagg managed to escape and warn Sheriff Angus and the town of Buffalo of the Invaders.
+Sheriff Angus then formed a posse of 200 people and set out to KC Ranch, before heading out to the TA Ranch, where the Invaders were last spotted.